William "Bill" Sewall, a dear friend to Theodore Roosevelt,

 Below is: a handwritten letter from Bill Sewall to Newton Plummer.

 Below are Newspaper clippings and a photo of the monument of the dedication.
-Numerous newspapers throughout New England and in the northeast published this release.
+Numerous newspapers throughout New England and in the Northeast published this release.
 Notice it mentions "...part of a movement to mark the places visited in Maine by Roosevelt when he was a young man."
 Hmm...one hundred years later, this blogger is rekindling that movement's desire :)

 Below is: The letter from Hermann Hagedorn, Director of the Roosevelt Memorial Association and Theodore Roosevelt biographer, to Mr. Plummer.